sunilabrahamindia/sunilabraham/events/india-ai-impact-summit-2026.md

 <h4>The Bletchley Declaration</h4>

-<p>The United Kingdom convened the world's first dedicated AI safety summit at Bletchley Park on 1–2 November 2023, producing the <strong>Bletchley Declaration</strong>—a foundational text signed by 28 countries and the European Union.
+<p>The United Kingdom convened the world's first dedicated AI safety summit at Bletchley Park on 1–2 November 2023, producing the Bletchley Declaration, a foundational text signed by 28 countries and the European Union.
 The declaration marked the first time governments collectively acknowledged that frontier AI systems pose "potentially catastrophic" risks requiring urgent international cooperation.
 Signatories committed to developing shared understandings of AI opportunities and risks, prioritising transparency in AI development, and establishing frameworks for identifying and mitigating severe threats posed by advanced AI systems.</p>

 <p>The declaration's significance lies not merely in its risk-focused language but in securing participation from nations with divergent geopolitical interests, including the United States, China, and members of the European Union.
 By establishing AI safety as a legitimate domain for international diplomatic engagement, Bletchley set the precedent for subsequent summits to expand beyond narrow technical safety concerns toward broader questions of equity, sustainability and governance.</p>